diyouva/LLM-assisted-Free-Trade-Agreements/README.md

 - **Prompt strategy matters more than model size** for this task: few-shot prompting *hurt* Qwen (dropped F1 by 15pp) but helped LLaMA (gained 4pp).
 CoT recovered Qwen's performance by giving the model space to reason before committing.
 - **Inter-model agreement is near-random** (Cohen's κ = −0.02 between LLaMA few-shot and Qwen few-shot), meaning the two models disagree on roughly half of all provisions despite similar aggregate accuracy.
 - **AHKFTA is Rules-of-Origin heavy** (28% of sampled provisions vs 9% for RCEP), reflecting its tighter origin criteria; RCEP allocates more text to general and services provisions.
-- **Tariff Commitments and Rules of Origin** are the most structurally convergent categories across all three agreements; **Dispute Settlement and Trade in Services** are the most fragmented.
+- **General Provisions and Dispute Settlement** are the most structurally convergent categories — a shared regional template is emerging; **Tariff Commitments and Rules of Origin** are the most fragmented — each agreement follows a distinct design.

 ---